Nike Brings Total 90-Inspired Branding to an Air Max 95 Duo

 T90 arrived two years later, but the link between the Air-cushioned sneaker and football had already been established, making it and other Air Max offerings mainstays in wardrobes of European and South American youth once the new franchise launched.

-Stay tuned for firm Nike.com release details of the black-and-yellow Air Max 95.
+Stay tuned for firm Nike.com release details of the Air Max 95 duo.
+Official photos of the project in Big Kids' sizing has been added ahead.

-For more football-related news, check out the Adidas Trionda, the rumored match ball for the 2026 World Cup.
+For more football-related news, check out House of Heat°'s coverage of the 2026 FIFA World Cup™ tournament.